Whey vs Casein Protein: Which is Better for You?

 - Whey Protein Hydrolysate (WPH): The protein is partially broken down (hydrolyzed) into smaller peptides, leading to even faster absorption.

-Sample Products from SportZone.bg:
+Example products from SportZone.bg:

-- Optimum Nutrition Gold Standard 100% Whey: One of the most popular and highly rated whey proteins on the market, offering an excellent balance of quality and taste.
+- Optimum Nutrition Gold Standard 100% Whey: One of the most popular and highly-rated whey proteins on the market, offering an excellent balance of quality and taste.

 - Mutant Whey: Also a popular choice, known for its quality and effectiveness.

-- 7Nutrition Whey Protein Concentrate: An excellent option for those looking for pure whey concentrate at a good price.
+- 7Nutrition Whey Protein Concentrate: An excellent option for those looking for a pure whey concentrate at a good price.

 Casein Protein: Advantages and Disadvantages